iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 > Wish it would show the miles I have walked.
 I'm sure it used too.
 Disappointing<br> :date: __2021-04-30 17:02:41__

-> Not very accurate - when walking with someone else who uses the app, they have hugely different results!
-It's good for making you walk fast though<br> :date: __2021-04-25 17:59:26__

-> Not sure how accurate the measurement of brisk walking is.
-But it certainly raises awareness.<br> :date: __2021-04-19 23:59:09__

 #### 2-star reviews